-Data Analysis: Using the techniques mentioned above, we predict that larvae exposed to a 12 hour photoperiod will accumulate more triglycerides in preparation for diapause compared to larvae exposed to a 16 hour photoperiod.
+Data Analysis: Using the techniques mentioned above, we predict that larvae exposed to a 12 hour photoperiod will accumulate more triglycerides in preparation for diapause compared to continuously developing larvae exposed to a 16 hour photoperiod.
 Additionally, the longer diapausing univoltine-Z strain larvae should accumulate more triglycerides than the shorter diapausing bivoltine-E larvae.
 Prior to the compilation of this proposal, preliminary investigations to quantify triglyceride accumulation have already yielded results in line with our predictions.
 The average of the total lipid accumulated was compared between diapausing and non-diapausing UZ larvae.
 These data suggest there is a significant difference between the total lipid content of diapausing and non-diapausing UZ larvae (Df = 1, p = 1.06x10-7).
 One interpretation of these data could be that as these larvae perceive a 12 hour photoperiod they experience physiological changes that alter the accumulation and storage of lipids in preparation for diapause.
 To support this initial result, replication of these experiments will need to be conducted.
 These and future measurements of triglyceride from each of the four treatments will be expressed as concentrations.
 Total triglyceride concentration will be determined as the total sum of the triglyceride peak areas in relation to the peak area of an external standard of known triglycerides at known concentrations.
 A multivariate analysis of accumulated lipids will be used to explore the significance of interactions between measured parameters.
 Measured parameters include: larval wet mass, lean mass, and dry mass, total lipid mass, temperature, analysis block, and photoperiod.
 To explore the effect of strain and photoperiod on lipid accumulation, a mixed linear model will be used to model significant factors and their interactions.
 Within the mixed model ECB strain, photoperiod, and cohort will be designated as fixed factors, lean mass will be designated as a covariate, and each analysis block will be defined as a random factor.
 Investigating these interactions could determine if there are interesting patterns and could help explain the variation we see in the lab and nature.

 REFERENCES: